 This year seems like it’s been extra busy.

-Somewhere in all the chaos we’ve managed to squeeze in a few new Christmas crafts & activities.
+Somewhere in all the chaos we’ve managed to squeeze in a few new Christmas STEM activities.

-One of our favorites is this Christmas STEM idea.
-We had fun making graphite circuits and creating pictures that really light up!
+One of our favorites is making a Christmas-themed graphite circuit and creating pictures that really light up!

 This STEM project is really a STEAM (science, technology, engineering, art, math) activity that is perfect for elementary kids and tweens.